pagkly/Zed/Investopedia3/SEC Form ADV Overview.md

 SEC Form ADV Overview
 ## What Is SEC Form ADV?

-Form ADV is a required submission to the [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC), by a professional [investment advisor](https://www.investopedia.com/terms/i/investmentadvisor.asp), which specifies the investment style, assets under management (AUM), and key officers of an advisory firm.
+Form ADV is a required submission to the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC), by a professional [[investment advisor]](https://www.investopedia.com/terms/i/investmentadvisor.asp), which specifies the investment style, assets under management (AUM), and key officers of an advisory firm.
 Form ADV must be updated annually and made available as public record for companies managing in excess of $25 million.

 If past disciplinary action has been taken against the advisor, this must be noted in the first section of a Form ADV.
-The second section deals with the [AUM](https://www.investopedia.com/terms/a/aum.asp), investment strategy, fee arrangements, and service offerings of the firm.
+The second section deals with the [[AUM]](https://www.investopedia.com/terms/a/aum.asp), investment strategy, fee arrangements, and service offerings of the firm.

 ### Key Takeaways